-As part of MIT Sloan’s ‘Entrepreneurship and Innovation’ (E&I) Track, this class uniquely takes an ‘ecosystem’ perspective, in line with MIT’s ‘systems thinking’ approach.
-This means acknowledging the role of multiple stakeholders (as below) – alongside ‘innovation-driven entrepreneurs’ – in the building of innovation ecosystems that are sustainable and inclusive, on a diverse set of dimensions.
+Over the last ten years, our global MIT REAP program and this MIT REAL class have evolved an ‘ecosystem’ perspective to innovation, aligning with MIT’s ‘systems thinking’ approach.
+This means acknowledging the role of multiple stakeholders (as below) – alongside ‘innovation-driven entrepreneurs’ – in building sustainable and inclusive innovation ecosystems on a diverse set of dimensions.

 Building on our action-oriented approach, we also want participating students – from MIT and beyond – to be able to use the class to create actionable plans.
 You can shape your final assignment to be a plan for your next job, a pitch to an organization, or a call to action for a community.
-By the last week of the class (ie 10 May), we hope that some of you will share your final assignments publicly, so as to encourage and inspire others.
+By the last week of the class, we hope that some of you will share your final assignments publicly, so as to encourage and inspire others.

 So, whether you wish to focus on Roxbury or Rwanda, Greater Boston or Great Britain (or you just don’t know yet!), we hope you will consider joining us in our iEco4REAL class in the Spring.